 It can be a small problem—I keep asking the coffeemaker on this starship to give me a cappuccino but instead it keeps spitting out kittens!
 What am I going to do with all of these kittens?!
 And then the problem increases the stakes.
 Oh god, the kittens have melded with the ship’s AI and now they’re about to cause a galactic civil war.
 This problem needs a solution.
 Captain, it’s time to call in a quantum barista!

-Su-u-ure that’s science, right?
-And hey who’s that right at the end?
+Hey who’s that right at the end?
 The human who provides the emotional core to the story.

 I’m not really sure how much the science dominated the story of “Cactus Season” but it did inform the setting and conflict.
 Stripped away, you’d still have the people in the center.
 I think the characters would still work in a different setting, with a non-SF plot, but the story would lack the depth—and vice-versa.
 Finding a balance is the trick.

 There is a bit of magic to it all, which is revealed when a story is accepted.
 All of the elements worked somehow.
 Trying to replicate what worked again has never succeeded for me.
 I just need to follow the next idea wherever it goes.
+And hope it doesn’t suck.

 # # #